nguyenkSon2398/nguyenkSon2398/README.md

 #### C++ Software Developer
 ![C++ Software Developer](https://d92mrp7hetgfk.cloudfront.net/images/sites/misc/u_of_houston-downtown-1/standard.png?1548464073)

 I am a recent college graduate at University of Houston-Downtown.
 I am currently looking for a job and practicing coding in the meantime.
+My other small projects will be listed in my organization titled knguyenpersonalprojects.

 Skills: C++/Python/Qt